“I’M TURNING ALL THESE LOWS INTO GLITTER, SILVER, AND GOLD/AND IT’S SO MUCH BETTER…”

 Paul McDonald sings those words with soaring emotionality on “So Much Better,” a track from his upcoming debut, Modern Hearts.
 And those are the words of a man who has truly lived his lyrics.

-Three years ago, after a highly publicized divorce and the break-up of his former band, Paul left his life in LA in search of familiarity and solace.
+Three years ago, after a divorce and the break-up of his former band, Paul left his life in LA in search of familiarity and solace.
 The Alabama-born artist found himself in East Nashville, feeling like a stranger in a region he once called home.
 That all changed when he picked up his guitar and began the process of what would become Modern Hearts.

 “I had to take my life back and figure out who I was again,” he shares.
 “It took me a few years and a few hundred songs to get to that point.”

 Paul story’s is the triumphant Modern Hearts, an album bursting with anthemic hooks, majestically textured alt-rock, tinges of Southern soul, literate introspection, and profound redemption.
 Previously, Paul’s broadly resonant musicality garnered him international acclaim and coverage from the likes of Rolling Stone, Billboard, MTV, etc., and enabled him to share the stage with a diverse array of classic and current icons.
 Select performance highlights include sharing the stage with artists such as Stevie Wonder, Zac Brown, Father John Misty, Emmylou Harris, and appearing at festivals such as Bonnaroo, SXSW, and Hangout Festival and performing on nationally televised shows like “Good Morning America” and “The Tonight Show.”

 It could be said that Modern Hearts is a breakup record documenting spiritual and artistic uplift.
 The 14-track body of work represents a full-spectrum of emotions, from soulful and sorrowful tracks, to invigorating new-life anthems, to meditative mid-tempo numbers.